-A security framework is a collection of controls that are designed to reduce the likelihood of a system having vulnerabilities that can be exploited by threats.
-Common security frameworks include ISO 27002 Code of Practice for Information Security Controls or NIST CyberSecurity Framework for critical infrastructure.
-A security framework is based on a comprehensive risk assessment that identifies the potential threat universe and potential vulnerabilities, then develops a set of security controls that, if deployed effectively, will reduce or eliminate the exploitation of vulnerabilities.
-A Security Framework Assessment determines whether the correct controls have been implemented according to the framework, and whether are not they are being managed correctly.
-If the security framework is designed to address HIPAA compliance as well as protect against potential threats, it will address both the elements of the gap analysis and the risk assessment.
+A security framework is a set of controls designed to reduce the likelihood that a system has vulnerabilities that can be exploited by threats.
+Common security frameworks include the ISO 27002 Code of Practice for Information Security Controls and the NIST Cybersecurity Framework for Critical Infrastructure.
+A security framework is based on a comprehensive risk assessment that identifies the universe of potential threats and potential vulnerabilities, then develops a set of security controls that, if implemented effectively, will reduce or eliminate vulnerability exploitation.
+A Security Framework Assessment determines whether the correct controls have been implemented according to the framework and whether they are not being managed correctly.
+If the security framework is designed to address HIPAA compliance and protect against potential threats, it will address both the elements of gap analysis and risk assessment.